 The Social Security Administration offers a calculator that can help you determine your estimated benefits and make a retirement budget.
 You can also use an online retirement income calculator to estimate how much income your savings will generate once you retire.
 From there, you can create a plan for drawing down assets from different savings vehicles.

-“In many cases, simply taking a proportionate amount of income from each type of account you own gets the job done,” says Byron W. Ellis, a certified financial planner with United Capital in The Woodlands, Texas.
+“In many cases, simply taking a proportionate amount of income from each type of account you own gets the job done,” says Byron W. Ellis, CFP®.

 Let’s say you hold 60 percent of your savings in an IRA and the remaining 40 percent in high-yield savings vehicles.
 Ellis says you could plan to follow that same 60/40 split for income as you make a retirement budget.
 Sixty percent of the income you need to meet your retirement expenses would come from your IRA, in this scenario, while the rest would come from those high-yield savings accounts.